On Cosgrove’s “What Our Graduates Write” and Gogan et al’s “Research Centers as Change Agents”

 As far as “Research Centers as Change Agents: Reshaping Work in Rhetoric and Writing” by Brian Gogan, Kelly Belanger, Ashley Patriarca, and Megan O’Neill goes: I think it’s a reasonably good piece about the history of research centers and how they have contributed to the field.
 For the most part, this seems to me a history of research centers and sort of a recap of some of the current ones that are in operation and that are tied to writing studies.
 But I have to say I found my mind wondering in reading this one.

-One thought on “On Cosgrove’s “What Our Graduates Write” and Gogan et al’s “Research Centers as Change Agents””
+One Reply to “On Cosgrove’s “What Our Graduates Write” and Gogan et al’s “Research Centers as Change Agents””

 1. I like your take (and thus the article’s, I imagine) on teaching specific software.
 By virtue of my own limitations, which become virtues after the fact, I let students choose tools and then build into their documentation a discussion of (argument for) that choice as well as a description of that choice’s affects.